Forensic accounting for insurance claims

-Many business disputes involve a claim on some form of insurance policy, whether arising from property damage, protection against major expense or a wide variety of other events covered by insurance.
+Many business disputes involve a claim on some form of insurance policy, whether arising from property damage, negligence, protection against major expense or a wide variety of other events covered by insurance.

 An insurance claim may arise following an incident or event covered by an insurance policy.
 It is usually made by the policyholder, or on their behalf, to an insurance company with a claim for compensation for a loss or an event covered by the policy.
 Sometimes claims may be made by third parties for events covered by the policyholder’s insurance.